top of page

 E4 - Estetrol is the newest estrogen to hit the estrogen marketplace.
 In the lab, the formulation is synthesized from soy but IRL, meaning the body's factory, is the result of pregnancy.
 More specifically it is the estrogen that is produced by the fetal liver.
 No livers are in the actual pharmaceutical so calm down.
 This newest formulation does not connect to the estrogen receptors in the breast.
 There is a ton to be discovered with this new medication however it looks promising for all bodies dealing with the change in hormones.

-I have tried the bi-est cream as an adjunct to my E2 patch and it was a MEH for me.
-I then tried, because I told the Mistresses I would, the E4 formulation in a pill, and while it may be great for nubile bodies this old heffa went right back to the E2 patch before any of her loved ones were harmed.
-This old heffa is me.
+I have tried the E4 formulation in a pill, and while it may be great for nubile bodies, this old heffa (me) went right back to the E2 patch before any of her loved ones were harmed.

-Here’s the thing, the more you know the more you can make the best choice for yourself.
+Here’s the thing: the more you know, the more you can make the best choice for yourself.
 The idea is to take the pressure off.

 bottom of page